 Today I’m sharing a great hike in Sky Meadows State Park the kids and I took this summer that would be AMAZING in mid-October when the leaves change.
 And by the way, if you want to know when and where to find beautiful fall foliage in Virginia, check out the weekly fall foliage report from the Virginia Department of Forestry.
 Weekly updates begin the end of September.

-One reason I loved Sky Meadows State Park is that it close and easy to access from the Washington D.C. area.
-The day I visited I only had four hours round-trip for my outing, and I was able to drive, hike with my kids, and return home before noon.
-You could certainly spend much more time there, and our hike was limited by the distance my two-year-old was willing to walk (or I was willing to carry him), but the accessibility of Sky Meadows State Park makes this a great place for those looking for a shorter outing.
+One big reason I loved Sky Meadows State Park is that it close to the Washington D.C. area.
+I only had four hours round-trip for my outing, and I was able to drive, hike with my kids, and return home before noon.
+You could certainly spend much more time there, and our hike was limited by the distance my two-year-old was willing to walk (or I was willing to carry him).

-Sky Meadows State Park has over 17 miles of hiking trails.
-Click here for PDF version of the trail map.
-With my young kids, I started from the parking lot and headed for Gap Run trail.
+Sky Meadows State Park has 22 miles of hiking trails.
+I started from the parking lot with my young kids and headed for Gap Run trail.
 The first section of our hike was along a gravel road, and then we hiked on a well-maintained trail.
 The trails were well sign-posted and the map was easy to follow.
-There were routes to shorten our hike when my kids tired, but we could easily have continued on enjoying the hike.
+There were routes to shorten our hike when my kids tired, but we could easily have continued our hike.

 Perhaps my favorite thing about Sky Meadows State Park was how peaceful it was.
 The day we hiked we only saw one other couple hiking, and we were alone in the woods listening to the sounds of the forest all morning.
 I truly love hiking to waterfalls and popular routes in places like Shenandoah National Park, but the quiet peacefulness of this outing made for a different and enjoyable experience.